Vectorizing Reductions: from JDK9 to JDK26 and beyond

 Vectorizing Reductions

-While we can get speedups for reductions using multiple threads, we can also use our CPU’s SIMD vector registers, which open parallelism within a single thread.
+While we can get speedups for reductions using multiple threads, we can also use our CPU’s SIMD vector registers, which allows for parallelism within a single thread.

-Let’s look the sum over an array of ints.
+Let’s look at the sum over an array of ints.
 Below, I show the

 C2 intermediate representation of the loop.
 We initialize our sum variable with a 0, and in each iteration,